cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### Configuration

-Refer to the configuration of [etcd-client](https://pkg.go.dev/go.etcd.io/etcd/client/v3).
+The configuration of Etcd client and server can be customized, refer to the configuration of [etcd-client](https://pkg.go.dev/go.etcd.io/etcd/client/v3).

 ### Complete Example